sawdust-and-diamonds/scrollbar.kak/README.md

 It's the simplest C program ever and should be compilable on almost every system.
 You can either pop into to the command line and enter:

 ```
-gcc kak-scrollbar.c -o kak-calc-scrollbar
+gcc kak-calc-scrollbar.c -o kak-calc-scrollbar
 ```

-Then, put the new file in a location in your PATH--`~/.local/bin` is recommended.
+Then, put the new file in a location in your PATH--`~/.local/bin` is recommended, on Linux.

 Or you could just have `plug` do it for you--add the following to your kakrc (again, please pay attention to where you output the file):

 ```
 plug "kak-lsp/scrollbar.kak" do %{
-    gcc kak-scrollbar.c -o ~/.local/bin/kak-calc-scrollbar
+    gcc kak-calc-scrollbar.c -o ~/.local/bin/kak-calc-scrollbar
 }
 ```